snail perched on a stack of coins

 Factoring Client Obligations

-The terms which define your obligations as a factoring client could vary greatly, depending on which invoice factoring company’s services you are considering.
+The terms that define your obligations as a factoring client could vary greatly, depending on which invoice factoring company’s services you are considering.
 Some of these obligations can radically impact how effective the factoring company’s program will be in helping to expedite cash flow for your organization.

 Invoice Buy-Back Stipulations

 Buy-back stipulations are conditions that require you to buy back an invoice previously factored.
-Full recourse factoring companies may require you to buy back invoices if they go unpaid for a set period of time, such as 30, 60 or 90 days, etc. They may also require you to buy back invoices if they are not paid due to credit reasons, such as insolvency of your customer.
+Full recourse factoring companies may require you to buy back invoices if they go unpaid for a set period of time, such as 30, 60, or 90 days, etc. They may also require you to buy back invoices if they are not paid due to credit reasons, such as insolvency of your customer.
 Buy-back stipulations may also require you to reimburse a factoring company for collections or legal activities undertaken in trying to recover unpaid customer payments.

 Opting to factor with a non-recourse factoring company may afford your business additional financial protection.
-If an invoice that has been factored is not paid due to insolvency of your customer, in most cases the non-recourse factoring company will absorb the loss, not you.
+If an invoice that has been factored is not paid due to the insolvency of your customer, in most cases, the non-recourse factoring company will absorb the loss, not you.
 With non-recourse factoring, clients aren’t usually required to buy back invoices unless an invoice is disputed by the customer.

 Factoring Minimums

 Some factoring proposals require that you factor a minimum dollar amount or a minimum number of invoices each month, or may stipulate a higher factoring fee be charged if minimums are not met.
-Some proposals require that a client factors any and all invoices generated for a given client, or even that they factor all of their receivables.
+Some proposals require that a client factors any and all invoices generated for a given client or even that they factor all of their receivables.

-Working with a factoring company that doesn’t require you to commit to factoring minimums can keep you in the driver’s seat, so that you can do what is in the best interest of your organization and factor only when you choose.
+Working with a factoring company that doesn’t require you to commit to factoring minimums can keep you in the driver’s seat so that you can do what is in the best interest of your organization and factor only when you choose.
 We offer spot factoring and no-minimum factoring proposals so you can stay in control.

 Contract Termination and Notification Clauses